Urban Landscapes and Hiroshige

 I also enjoy prints from artists that have similar sensibilities with their themes, and compositions.
 Artists like Hokusai (of course) and those that followed in Hiroshige’s footsteps, like Hiroshige II.

-So you will see that I collect a lot of urban landscape, and Hiroshige’s work.
+So you will see that we collect a lot of urban landscape, and Hiroshige’s work.
 I am continually finding prints that I have never seen before.
 Hiroshige was prolific with 8,000+ prints to his name.
-As you can guess I am most fond of the urban landscape themes of the Tokkaido and similar series.
+As you might guess I am most fond of the urban landscape themes of the Tokkaido and similar series.